wirequery/wirequery/README.md

   requests.
 - **Masking**: Easily mask confidential information, so you can query with peace of mind.

-## Getting Started (Local Setup)
+## Getting Started

-You can follow Quick Start Guide of WireQuery with Spring Boot [here](https://dev.to/wnederhof/how-to-fix-bugs-faster-with-wirequery-34hd).
+For a comprehensive tutorial, you can follow Quick Start Guide of WireQuery with Spring Boot [here](https://dev.to/wnederhof/how-to-fix-bugs-faster-with-wirequery-34hd).
+In a nutshell, to get started with WireQuery:

-**TL;DR:**

-1. Make sure Docker is installed.
+1. Make sure Docker is installed and run the following commands in your terminal:
-2. Install and run WireQuery locally using Docker Compose:
     ```
     mkdir wirequery-demo && cd wirequery-demo
     curl -O https://raw.githubusercontent.com/wirequery/wirequery/main/docker-compose.yml